Chas-Henrik/Portfolio/README.md

 Known problems:
 1. Contact gradient doesn't render properly when printed with Google Chrome.
 2. Gradients don't render properly when printed with Safari on iPad and iPhone.
-3. Weird artifact appears on the top corners at the project images when the card is resized to a 'full screen image'.
-The problem has been worked around by setting the image margin-top to -10px.

 Notes:
 1. The GitHub, Twitter & LinkedIn icons have not been linked to any profile at this time.